mchorse/reads/content/blockbuster-changelog.md

 * Added dim chroma blocks which don't emit lighting
 * Added "Local rotaion" option to `particle` morph (suggested by Centryfuga)
 * Added `/record fill <filename> <count> [tick]` command which allows to insert placeholder `<count>` frames at given `[tick]`
+* Added keying option to `image` and custom model morphs
 * Changed shadow option to be enabled by default, and global option to be disabled by default in model block
 * Changed BB gun firing to allow to fire BB guns in both hands (suggested by SergiDPlay)
 * Changed **Configure BB gun keybind**'s default key to `End` key
 * Changed layout of items in Blockbuster's creative tab
+* Changed playback of GIF textures based on entity's tick counter (suggested by Jetpack Rescue)
 * Improved GUI screens:
 	* Added previews to `sequencer` morph editor GUI (suggested by Jetpack Rescue)
 	* Added previews of held gun item and projectile transformations in BB gun GUI